fbeline/fsm-clj/README.md

 # fsm-clj

-A Clojure library designed to create Finite State Machines.
+A Clojure library designed to create deterministic finite state machines.

 - Easy to use flat one level state machine.
 - Define state machines that can accumulate values.